Modification of Child Support in Arizona

 Modification of Child Support in AZ

 The Scottsdale Arizona child support attorneys want to provide you with information on modifying child support in Arizona.
-Modification of child support in Arizona is based upon the Arizona Child Support Guidelines.
-Arizona child support orders, the modification of those orders, and the enforcement of those orders are made by a judge of the superior court in the county in which the child resides.
+Modification of child support in Arizona is based on the Arizona Child Support Guidelines.
+Arizona child support orders, the change of those orders, and the enforcement of those orders are made by a judge of the superior court in the county in which the child resides.
 City and justice court judges have no authority to issue orders establishing, modifying, or enforcing child support orders issued by a superior court judge.

 The Maricopa County Superior Court is structured into different sections.
 Specifically, the family law division, criminal law division, civil litigation division, juvenile division, and the probate division.
 All family law matters are heard in the family law division of the Maricopa County Superior Court.

 The Arizona Child Support Guidelines are reviewed and sometimes changed periodically.
 Most judges choose not to permit a modification of child support in Arizona simply because the Arizona Child Support Guidelines may have changed since the prior child support order was entered.